 Each day, the odds of a cyber attack on your dental practice increase.
 And the cyber crime stakes are huge.

 Dentists face a double-jeopardy scenario.
-They run small businesses with limited time and often lack resources for cyber security—yet, they manage and store personal and sensitive information that is incredibly valuable to cyber criminals.
+They run small businesses and often have limited time and resources to invest in cyber security—yet, they manage and store personal and sensitive information that is incredibly valuable to cyber criminals.

 If you believe your dental practice won’t be targeted, it’s time for a few facts.

 - Over 93% of healthcare organizations have experienced a security breach of some kind over the past five years